Introduction

 Fruit and trees are pervasive symbolic elements in Scripture.
 They often signify life, blessing, and covenantal fruitfulness given by God, but they can also signify judgment, false fruit, or moral decay when used negatively.
 Reading any dream image through this broader biblical vocabulary helps us weigh its theological resonance.

-And God said, Let the earth bring forth grass, the herb yielding seed, and the fruit tree yielding fruit after his kind, whose seed is in itself, upon the earth: and it was so.
+11And God said, Let the earth bring forth grass, the herb yielding seed, and the fruit tree yielding fruit after his kind, whose seed is in itself, upon the earth: and it was so.
+12And the earth brought forth grass, and herb yielding seed after his kind, and the tree yielding fruit, whose seed was in itself, after his kind: and God saw that it was good.

-But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith,
+22But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, 23Meekness, temperance: against such there is no law.

 Fruit imagery connects to God’s creative ordering, human stewardship, and the visible evidence of spiritual life.
 The tree planted by streams that bears fruit in season is an image of the flourishing person under God’s blessing (Psalm 1).
 Jesus’ vine-and-branches metaphor links visible fruit to union with Christ (John 15).
 The apostle Paul lists the spiritual fruit that mark a life shaped by the Spirit (Galatians 5).
 At the same time, the prophets and Jesus warn against deceptive or rotten fruit as signs of judgment or hypocrisy.